-I’m a heterodox development economists currently working as a Lecturer (Assistant Professor) in International Development at King’s College, London.
+I’m a heterodox political economists currently working as a Lecturer (Assistant Professor) in International Development at King’s College, London.
 My research is broadly centered on the role of finance in development, structural explanations for global inequalities, the political economy of development, and critically assessing the economics field.

-I’m also founding editor of the blog Developing Economics, I’m a founding steering group member of Diversifying and Decolonising Economics (D-Econ), I coordinate the Association for Heterodox Economics, and I’m on the Council of the Development Studies Association, among other things.
+I’m also founding editor of the blog Developing Economics, I’m a founding steering group member of Diversifying and Decolonising Economics (D-Econ), I coordinate the Association for Heterodox Economics, I’m on the Council of the Development Studies Association, among other things.

 On this website you can find some of my research, media clips, blog posts, and updates.
 You can also view my CV and contact information.